Warsaw police investigate after viral video of officer putting man in chokehold

 Twenty-two-year-old Anthony Wall had just taken his 16-year-old sister to prom and went to grab a bite to eat when he said he got into an argument with several wait staff members.

-From there, police were called to remove Wall, which lead to him being choked, slammed, and lead away in handcuffs.
+From there, police were called to remove Wall, which led to him being choked, slammed, and led away in handcuffs.

 "I was pretty much trying to scream for air and trying to breathe because he was holding my throat and that's when I got aggressive with him because you are choking me," said Wall.